geronimoooooooo/log_analysis/README.md

 The python program will query the database "news".
 If you haven't yet created the database, please download the "newsdata.sql" and use the following command in the command line "psql -d news -f newsdata.sql" to execute the statements in "newsdata.sql" and create the database "news".

+# How to run script
+Use the command <code>python log_analysis.py</code>

+# Output
+You should see something like the following: